ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 JSONPath expressions always apply to a JSON data item in the same way as XPath expressions are used in combination with an XML document.
-Since a JSON data item is usually anonymous and doesn't necessarily have a "root member object", JSONPath used the abstract name `$` to refer to the top level object of the data item.
+Since a JSON data item is anonymous JSONPath uses the abstract name `$` to refer to the top level data item of the argument.

 JSONPath expressions can use the *dot–notation*